|Date of Issue||01/11/2019|

 Where the method of assessment is more rigidly determined, such as for assessments taken under specified conditions there may be a greater need for adjustments to standard assessment arrangements in order to enable access in accordance with the arrangements outlined below.

-Identifying learners who are eligible for reasonable adjustments
+Identifying Apprentice who are eligible for reasonable adjustments

-Learners will only be eligible for reasonable adjustments if their disability or additional learning needs places them at a substantial disadvantage in the assessment situation, in comparison to other learners.
+Apprentices will only be eligible for reasonable adjustments if their disability or additional learning needs places them at a substantial disadvantage in the assessment situation, in comparison to other Apprentices.

-Any adjustment to assessment will be based on what the learner needs to access the assessment.
-Below are some examples of learner needs that may be eligible for adjustments to assessments.
-This list is not exhaustive and it should be noted that some learner needs will fall within more than one of the categories set out below.
+Any adjustment to assessment will be based on what the Apprentice needs to access the assessment.
+Below are some examples of Apprentice needs that may be eligible for adjustments to assessments.
+This list is not exhaustive and it should be noted that some Apprentice needs will fall within more than one of the categories set out below.

 Communication and interaction needs